Exus Blog Article

-Consumers are communicating and doing business over multiple channels such as mobile, computer, tablets, social media and more.
+Consumers are communicating and doing business over multiple channels such as mobile, computers, tablets, social media, and more.
 Debt collectors who use multiple channels to engage with debtors can quickly evaluate which settlement options and methods customers prefer.

 The single most important metric to measure is how many times a collector has contacted someone because collections success is a direct function of how many times collectors reach out in a human way across channels.
 Remember: Depending on your phase, it’s important to preserve customer relationships while reaching a settlement.